 Publish to Web is only recommended for public data sharing in your organization website with the public.
 There is no security option for Publish to Web; this method should not be used for reports of the confidential data of businesses.

 Link or Embed code is Synchronized with the Report

-If you make any changes to the report, all changes will be synchronized, because link or embed code are just references to this report.
-So People will see always the latest version of your report.
-If you also want to keep the report up-to-date you can schedule it for data refresh.
+If you make any changes to the report, all changes will be synchronized, because of link or embed code are just references to this report.
+So People will always see the latest version of your report.
+If you also want to keep the report up-to-date, you can schedule it for data refresh.

 Removing the Access is Easy!

 If for some reasons, you want to revoke the access for everyone to the report you can do it easily.
 Just go to power bi website or service, and under Setting, click on Manage Embed Codes

 Here you will see the embed code created, and you can delete it.

 Please note that once you delete the embed code, no-one would be able to access this report from public web.
 You will see a notification message about it.

 If you go ahead and delete the embed code, the link and the embed code will show a message to public web users that this content is not available.

 Publish to web seems a frustrating option with all explanation so far.
 There is a need for an administration page to manage all embed codes there across the Power BI tenant.
 Power BI team recently added this feature to the admin portal of Power BI.
 Here is the place that you can find all reports that are published to the web, and you can remove those from being published to the web.